joyfullservice/msaccess-vcs-addin/Wiki/Supported-Objects.md

 ## ADP Projects

 Working with *.adp files is very similar to working with regular (MDB) Microsoft Access databases.
 All of the main database objects can be exported and imported just like MDB files.
 When it comes to SQL server objects, the object definitions are exported for tracking in source control, but this system does not attempt to modify any SQL server objects.
 (Hence the n/a note on importing SQL objects.)

+## Supported Versions
+This add-in is designed to work in Microsoft Access 2010 and newer.
+Access 2007 users, please see [this issue](https://github.com/joyfullservice/msaccess-vcs-addin/issues/464).

 Missing something?
 Create an issue or a pull request.